Mick Schumacher: Early and personal life

-Mick Schumacher was born on 22 March 1999 in Vufflens-le-Château, and grew up in Gland.
+Mick Schumacher was born on 22 March 1999 in Genolier, and grew up in Vufflens-le-Château and Gland.
 He is the son of seven-time Formula One World Champion Michael Schumacher and Western riding European Champion Corinna Schumacher and the brother of Western rider Gina-Maria Bethke.
 His uncle Ralf Schumacher is also a retired racing driver and former Formula One driver, and his cousin David is a racing driver as well.
 Schumacher is named after five-time 500cc motorcycle World Champion Mick Doohan.

 Schumacher was skiing with his father when Michael suffered life-threatening brain injuries on 29 December 2013.
 In March 2017, Mick first talked publicly about his father, describing him as "my idol" and "my role model".

 Before the start of the 2017 Belgian Grand Prix, he drove his father's championship-winning Benetton B194.
 He drove another of his father's championship winning cars, the Ferrari F2004, in a demonstration before the 2020 Tuscan Grand Prix at Mugello, to mark Scuderia Ferrari's 1000th Formula One race, wearing his father's helmet for the occasion.

 Schumacher credits chess as being an integral part of his mental preparation before a Formula One race.
 He stated: "I feel like these games kind of bring focus back, as you always have to be switched on with your mind.
 In a weekend, I always want to be mentally ready for every challenge that comes."

 Junior racing career

 Karting

 Schumacher started his motorsport career in 2008.
 To avoid attention because of his famous father, he started his career under the pseudonym 'Mick Betsch', using his mother's maiden name.

-In 2011 and 2012, Schumacher drove in the KF3 class in the ADAC Kart Masters, ending in 9th and 7th respectively.
-In 2011 he finished 3rd in the Euro Wintercup in the KF3 class, repeating his success the following year.
+In 2011 and 2012, Schumacher drove in the KF3 class in the ADAC Kart Masters, ending in ninth and seventh respectively.
+In 2011, he finished third in the Euro Wintercup in the KF3 class, repeating his success the following year.

-In 2013 he continued his starts in the junior class, which got renamed to the KF-Junior.
-He finished 3rd in the German Championship and the CIK-FIA International Super Cup.
+In 2013, Schumacher continued his starts in the junior class, which got renamed to the KF-Junior.
+He finished third in the German Championship and the CIK-FIA International Super Cup.
 In 2014, Schumacher competed under the pseudonym Mick Junior—having already competed under the name Mick Betsch—and continued to race in KF-Junior.
-He finished 2nd in the German Championship as well as in the European and World Championships.
+He finished second in the German Championship as well as in the European and World Championships.
 Although he did not race under his real surname, his successes in karting were picked up by the international press.